Sigmmma/c20/src/content/h3/guides/sounds/rebuild-fmod-banks/readme.md

 ```
 ![](b.png "")

 After the command is run, a `sounds_report_sizes.csv` file will be generated in the `reports\reports_00` folder.
-Make sure to run this command everytime you want to re-build your FMOD sound banks so that the `sounds_report_sizes.csv` file stays up-to-date with your newly imported sounds, if you have any.
+Make sure to run this command everytime you want to rebuild your FMOD sound banks so that the `sounds_report_sizes.csv` file stays up-to-date with your newly imported sounds, if you have any.

 ![](c.png "")